abois526/comp-4513-assignment-1/README.md

 - Requests for invalid routes result in a 404 Not Found status code, along with an error message.
 - Requests for valid routes that are filtered by a parameter which result in no found resources result in a 404 Not Found status code and a JSON-formatted error message.
 - Requests resulting in a Supabase error result in the status code that is provided by the supabase client, error details being logged to `console.error`, and a JSON-formatted error message containing the value of `error.message`.

+All endpoints have been tested with Postman using the provided collection and environment.

 The project is hosted on Render and routes must be appended to the base URL to access the data.
 It is hosted using the hobby plan which sleeps after 15 minutes of inactivity, so the first request may take a moment while the web service starts up again if it hasn't been recently used.